Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization

-Other visualization methods synthesize images to maximally activate a network unit~\cite{simonyan_arxiv13,erhan2009visualizing} or invert a latent representation~\cite{mahendran2016visualizing, dosovitskiy_cvpr16}.
-Although these can be high-resolution and class-discriminative, they visualize a model overall and not predictions for specific input images.
+Other visualization methods synthesize images to maximally activate a network unit~\cite{simonyan_arxiv13,erhan2009visualizing} or invert a latent representation~\cite{mahendran2016visualizing,dosovitskiy_cvpr16}.
+Although these can be high-resolution and class-discriminative, they are not specific to a single input image and visualize a model overall.

 \para{Assessing Model Trust} Motivated by notions of interpretability~\cite{lipton_arxiv16} and assessing trust in models~\cite{lime_sigkdd16}, we evaluate \gcam{} visualizations in a manner similar to ~\cite{lime_sigkdd16} via human studies to show that they can be important tools for users to evaluate and place trust in automated systems.